 You will be examined and interviewed about your medical history, addiction state, and tolerance level while in detox.
 You may be weaned off the drug gradually until you reach total abstinence, according to the severity of your addiction and your body’s capacity.
 As previously mentioned, taking you off crack cocaine cold turkey and monitoring your progress may be the best option in milder cases.

-If you or a loved one is in an active crack cocaine addiction, and are ready to beat crack cocaine withdrawal symptoms, call the medical assisted detox expert team with Better Wellness Group to beat crack cocaine addiction and detox from the drug, once and for all!
+If you or a loved one is in an active crack cocaine addiction, and are ready to beat crack cocaine withdrawal symptoms, call the Atlanta addiction recovery center with Better Wellness Group to beat crack cocaine addiction and detox from the drug, once and for all!
+Let us help you get into an Atlanta detox center so you can be sober and healthy.